Student Handbook: Global Edition

 Students with special needs should contact the Director of Student Affairs/Dean of Students as early as possible in their program, preferably before taking any courses, for information about policies and procedures for requesting assistance due to a verifiable special need.
 NYIT provides reasonable accommodations for students with disabilities.
 Admission, course, and graduation requirements for students with special needs are the same as for all other students.
 Reasonable accommodations on a case-by-case basis will be made upon proof both of disability and need and availability of the accommodation.
 Accommodations for disabilities are meant to facilitate educational opportunities.
 Admission to NYIT and accommodations do not guarantee success.
 Accommodations may not incorporate all requests.
 Students with special needs are encouraged to take advantage of the services available to all students at NYIT.
 For more information please contact the Office of the Director of Student Affairs/Dean of Students.
 Career Services

-The Office of Career Support Services offers resources to help students develop lifelong career management skills and compete successfully in a global work force.
+The Office of Career Services offers resources to help students develop lifelong career management skills and compete successfully in a global work force.
 Staff provides a personalized and professional approach to individual career planning and assists students in making short- and long-term career decisions.
 Workshops on résumé and cover letter writing, interviewing techniques, and successful job searches assist students in developing the outstanding self- marketing skills and materials that get noticed by prospective employers.
-The online job bank hosted in at NYIT in New York lists full-time, part-time, and summer positions as well as information about local employers and job search techniques.
+The online job bank lists full-time, part-time, and summer positions as well as information about local employers and job search techniques.

-With NYIT Career Net, the Central Office of Career Services online career management system, students can post or find employment opportunities, register for on-campus career events, send themselves e-mail updates, manage all job search-related documents, keep track of their job search schedule, and much more.
-Computerized tests and profiling software can suggest career options based a student’s interests and skills.
+With NYIT Handshake, the Office of Career Services online career management system, students can post or find employment opportunities, register for on-campus career events, send themselves e-mail updates, manage all job search-related documents, keep track of their job search schedule, and much more.
+Computerized tests and profiling software can suggest career options based a student's interests and skills.

 The Admissions and Registration Office provides information about programs, applications for admission, class schedules, academic forms, registration, transfer student information and forms, graduation applications, transcript requests, and grade processing, among other enrollment-related activities.